Potential EV drivers are uncertain about the costs

 As an average small electric vehicle can travel 6,5 kilometers (4 miles) per kWh, if you typically drive your car 1,600 km (1,000 miles) a month, then you’ll need at least 250 kWh to charge it properly.

-However, when you charge at a public charging station you also pay for the service.
-The tariff is based on the location you charge at, the network you use (the roaming fee), the time you charge, the number of kWh you consume, as well as a potential membership fee the supplier may decide to charge you.
+How much public charging costs vary on a range of factors.
+The tariff is based on the location you charge at, the network you use (and any roaming fees for using other networks), the time you charge, the number of kWh you consume, as well as a potential membership fee the supplier may decide to charge you.

-Fast charging, also known as level 3 charging or DC charging is capable of charging a vehicle within minutes as opposed to hours.
-Fast chargers are significantly faster than regular AC charging stations, taking between 15 and 45 minutes to charge most passenger electric vehicles up to 80 percent—making it quick and easy to charge on the go.
+Fast charging, also known as level 3 charging or DC charging, is capable of charging a vehicle within minutes instead of hours.
+Fast chargers are significantly quicker than regular AC charging stations, taking between 15 and 45 minutes to charge most passenger electric vehicles up to 80 percent—making it quick and easy to charge on the go.

 Fast charging is, however, the most expensive public charging option and can double (or in some cases even triple) the cost per kWh.
-With fast charging, you’re paying for the convenience of charging your vehicle quickly.
-The price difference, however, depends on the location which you charge and whether the charging station bills by the minute or by kWh.
+With fast charging, you’re paying for the convenience of charging your vehicle quickly – and the investment by the charge point operator.
+The price difference, however, depends on the location at which you charge and whether the charging station bills by the minute or by kWh.

 Learn more about EV charging

 Besides comparing charging costs compared to the cost of fuel, there are many other questions people have about driving an electric car.
 For example, what is the average range of an electric car today?
 What is the difference between AC and DC charging, and how does it work?
-Where can I charge my car and how long will it take me?
-Our free EV charging guide answers all of these questions and more.
+Where can I charge my car, and how long will it take me?
+Have a look at our in-depth beginner’s charging guide to answer all of these questions and more.